 It’s not like my traffic is incredible now and in the 100,000’s, plus my page views were quite low and average in 2016 as my blog was much more of a hobby.

 Feb 2019 Update: My page views continued to grow in 2018 and as you can see below totally blew up compared to 2017 which I thought was good when I wrote this post!
-2019 is already doing well and I’m doing the same points below to grow my page views so I really believe that these are some of the best ways to grow your traffic to your blog!
+I even left my job in 2018 to blog full time!

 Not only has my traffic increased but I feel like my blog has got ‘out there’ a lot more in 2017 due to me working on various collaborations and going on quite a few press trips.
 I have also earnt a fair amount of money from paid press trips and sponsored content on my blog which I’m very proud of!